With a free height of 600 mm between floor and kettle, the contents of the kettle can be emptied into eurobins containers placed on a lifting truck.

 The kettles have a hinged lid in stainless steel.
 All kettles with a stirrer are fitted with a practical inspection hatch and associated lid as standard.

-This is used when adding ingredients while the stirrer is operating, e.g. when thickening.
-This hatch and lid construction guarantees the safety of the staff and improves the possibilities of maintaining the right food quality.
+This is used when adding ingredients while the stirrer is operating, e.g. when thickening and is indispensable i most kitchens.

 The stirrer in the kettle saves both time and effort, partly because stirring can be performed automatically, but also because more stirring eases the preparation of many dishes.

 The integrated stirrer makes it possible to keep the lid closed and keep the heat and steam inside.
 This reduces energy consumption and steam in the kitchen.

 The mixer tool is always accessible and by opening the lid the contents of the kettle can be checked or ingredients added.
 The scrapers reduce the risk of the food burning and sticking to the kettle sides and eases the cleaning.